atinbera/Alien-Invasion-using-Python/README.md

-Alien Inovation
-A simple Python game where I control a rocket ship to defend your planet from invading aliens.
+Alien Inovation is a simple Python game where I control a rocket ship to defend your planet from invading aliens.

 Installation
 To install the game, you will need Python 3 and the Pygame library.
 You can install Pygame with the following command: